koordinates/kart/docs/DATASETS_v2.md

 This is the type of data which is stored in this column.
 A complete list of allowed types is found in the "Data types" section below.

 ###### `primaryKeyIndex`
 This controls whether or not this column is a primary key.
-If this value is `null`, then the column is not a primary key.
+If this value is `null` or not present, then the column is not a primary key.
 If it is any non-negative integer, then the column is a primary key.
 The first primary key column should have a `primaryKeyIndex` of `0`, the next primary key column should have `1`, and so on.

-Those are all of the required fields.
+Those are all of the fields that apply to any column.
 Certain dataTypes can have extra fields that help specify the type of data that the column should hold - see the "Extra type info" section below.

 ##### Data types